 Medieval and Renaissance Studies

 The major and minor in medieval and Renaissance studies are interdisciplinary programs whose multi-faceted approach helps students better understand the complexity and richness of medieval civilization.
-In addition to courses that provide an introduction to medieval civilization, the programs include a number of courses in history, classical studies, music, English, linguistics, English and French literatures and other disciplines.
+In addition to courses that provide an introduction to medieval civilization, the programs include a number of courses in history, classical studies, music, English, English and French literatures, theater, and religious studies.

 The Faculty of Arts offers a collaborative program in Medieval and Renaissance Studies at the master's level.

 This bilingual graduate specialty is unique in Canada and provides a natural follow-up to current undergraduate programs.
-In addition to encouraging bilingualism and both the French and Anglo-Saxon schools of thought in Renaissance and medieval studies, the program gathers specialists from several disciplines and gives you the opportunity to examine multiculturalism in the ancient societies of the fourth to seventeenth centuries.
+In addition to encouraging bilingualism and both the French and Anglo-Saxon schools of thought in Renaissance and medieval studies, the program gathers specialists from several disciplines and gives you the opportunity to examine a diversity of cultures and ancient societies of the fourth to seventeenth centuries.

 For more information regarding this program of study, please refer to the Office of the Vice-Dean Research website.

 - Biblical criticism and modern topics